FACTBOX - Key political risks to watch in Pakistan

 | ISLAMABAD

-The U.S. is putting pressure on Pakistan to go after militant groups on its soil, which take advantage of the porous border with Afghanistan to attack NATO and Afghan troops there.
-Pakistan's cooperation is considered critical to U.S.-led efforts to stabilise Afghanistan as NATO combat troops prepare to leave the country by the end of 2014.

-In December, U.S. lawmakers agreed to freeze $700 million in aid to Pakistan until it gives assurances it is helping fight the spread of homemade bombs in the region.

-Pakistan's Supreme Court charged Prime Minister Yusuf Raza Gilani in February with contempt for his failure to re-open corruption cases against President Asif Ali Zardari, deepening Pakistan's political crisis.
-Gilani has said were he to be convicted, he would lose office.
-He could also face jail time.
+ISLAMABAD Pakistan's Supreme Court is set to charge Pakistan's Prime Minister Yusuf Raza Gilani with contempt for his failure to re-open corruption cases against President Asif Ali Zardari.
+Gilani is due in court on February 13, and is expected to appeal.
+If convicted he is likely to face jail, and could lose office.

 MOODY's: B3